kubevela/kubevela.github.io/docs/platform-engineers/operations/logging.md

 ## Collecting file log

 The loki addon also support to collect file logs of containers.
-As follows:
+It doesn't matter with which mode you're enabling the loki addon, it work for all modes.
+Use the trait as follows:

 ```yaml
 apiVersion: core.oam.dev/v1beta1